-There are local Strama groups in every county council, most often under the leadership of the county medical officer for communicable disease control.
+There are local Strama groups in every region, most often under the leadership of the county medical officer for communicable disease control.
 A prerequisite for effective preventive work is that different competencies work together to exchange experiences and with problem-solving.
 The composition of the Strama groups may vary, but they generally contain physicians from primary care as well as hospital specialties, pharmacists and clinical bacteriologists, in some groups dentists, and sometimes nurses.
 Cooperation with local pharmaceutical committee and infection control unit is also ongoing.

 Swedish experience demonstrates that work for rational use should be carried out close to the prescriber.
 A key component in the work of the Strama groups is the regular meetings with the prescribers with feedback of resistance and prescription data analysis in relation to treatment recommendation.
-Within an increasing number of county councils, IT-systems are now being constructed so that feedback can be given on an individual level to enable every physician to compare their prescribing with that of their closest colleagues.
+Within an increasing number of regions, IT-systems are now being constructed so that feedback can be given on an individual level to enable every physician to compare their prescribing with that of their closest colleagues.
 The national guidelines form the basis of local guidelines and have an impact through the local engagement.

 On a national level The Public Health Agency of Sweden works, with support from the Strama advisory council, for an interdisciplinary, locally approved model by ensuring involvement of all relevant stakeholders including national and local authorities and professional and non-profit organisations.
 Central activities include producing treatment recommendations and knowledge base documents, information, conducting studies, international monitoring, training of physicians, and advocacy.